CMMS Software Buyer's Guide

 Computerized maintenance management systems usage is on the rise — as of the most recent comprehensive studies, around 53% of maintenance managers utilize CMMS in some capacity.
 But what are CMMS systems?
 What are the functions of CMMS?
 What are the best CMMS software platforms?
 How can CMMS help your business?
 This guide will answer those questions and more, so let’s get started.

 See how the CMMS maintenance software fare against the most common key requirements

 Computerized maintenance management software (CMMS) refers to a collection of software that facilitate the digitalization and optimization of facility, asset, workplace and maintenance management.

 It simplifies workflows, streamlines tasks and centralizes communication to make maintenance jobs easier.

 At its core, computerized maintenance management software helps maintenance techs and managers get their jobs done better, easier and more efficiently.
 It plans, tracks, organizes, monitors, manages and optimizes the processes of maintenance via a centralized digital platform often accessible from a mobile device.

-CMMS features may vary from system to system - for example, a CMMS designed for the transportation industry might offer fleet management capabilities, while a general CMMS may not.
-That being said, users can expect to find these core features of CMMS in most or all platforms:
+CMMS features may vary from software to software - for example, a CMMS designed for the transportation industry might offer fleet management capabilities, while a general CMMS may not.
+That being said, users can expect to find these core features of CMMS systems in most or all platforms: